SFU-CMPT-201/a8-pub/README.md

   Use the `getcwd()` function to get the current directory.
 If `getcwd()` returns an error, display this error message: `shell: unable to get current directory`.
+* When a user enters a command, your shell needs to handle it properly. `strtok_r()` function from might be helpful.
+Read the manpage for it.
 * For foreground execution, you need to wait for the exact process you fork and not for any other processes.
 * Since we do not wait for a background process to terminate, it can become a zombie process (where